-Information regarding the forums were announced to the public through multiple venues, such as the webpages for the Education and Labor Cabinet (ELC), OVR and SCVR.
-Announcements were also made during the SCVR meetings, full Council and committees, prior to the event, and an informational document was distributed through social media and agency wide and to the Council for sharing.
+Information regarding the forums were announced to the public through multiple venues, such as the websites for the Education and Labor Cabinet (ELC), OVR and SCVR.
+Announcements were made during the SCVR meetings prior to the event, and an informational document was distributed agency wide, through social media and to the Council for sharing.
 All forum materials and accompanying documents, including the previous OVR portion of the state plan, were created in an accessible format.
-An announcement video-log was created to ensure the deaf and hard of hearing community were aware of the forum activities.
-Sign Language Interpreters were present at each forum to provide interpreting services for the deaf and hard of hearing to participate in the discussions.
+An announcement video-log was created to ensure individuals who are deaf and hard of hearing were aware of the forum activities, and Interpreters were present at each forum for participation.